cherianbiju/Traffic-Detection-and-Controlling-System/README.md

 🚦 Traffic Detection and Signalling System

 📌 Overview

 This project implements an AI-powered traffic detection and automatic signal control system to reduce congestion and improve road safety.
 It uses YOLOv5 object detection to count vehicles in real-time and dynamically adjust traffic light timings based on density.

-Developed as a college group project under the guidance of Mrs. Anupriya Mohan, Assistant Professor (Dept. of AI & DS, VJCET).

 ✨ Features